SpriteOvO/Telegram-Anti-Revoke/README.md

 *English, Simplified Chinese, Traditional Chinese, Japanese, Korean*

 ## :tomato: Compatibility
-Currently only compatible with Windows Telegram 1.9.0 ~ 2.1.20 or higher.
+Currently only compatible with **Windows Telegram v1.9.0 ~ v2.1.20** or higher.
-For Telegram beta, the plugin will not automatically check for updates, please download the preview version manually.
+If you are using **Telegram beta**, please download the latest preview version manually.

 ## :hamburger: Usage
 1. Go to the [Release Page](https://github.com/SpriteOvO/Telegram-Anti-Revoke/releases) to download the latest version of the plugin.